What Do Medical Device Companies Do? (Updated 2023)

-Technologies disrupting medical products as of 2019 include smart inhalers, robotic surgery, wireless brain sensors, 3D printing, artificial organs and health wearables.
+Technologies disrupting the medical device market include smart inhalers, robotic surgery, wireless brain sensors, 3D printing, artificial organs and health wearables.

 Medical device companies: Future outlook

 Other market trends that are projected to have an impact on the growth of the medical device industry are mergers and acquisitions, an increase in innovative technologies and the entry of emerging markets such as China, India and Saudi Arabia.

 Investors will surely be watching the industry with a sharp eye to see how new solutions continue to shape this exciting market.

 This is an updated version of an article first published by the Investing News Network in 2017.